Home » BiostocksPro » Alternative Energy Investments » Alternative Energy Stocks

 Why the Carbon Emissions Trading Market is flawed?

-As with any free market system such as the carbon emissions trading market there are pros and cons.
+As with any free market system such as the trading market there are pros and cons.
 Proponents and opponents alike are passionate about their stances as people weigh out the various carbon trading pros and cons.
 To evaluate the flaws within the carbon emissions trading market many people look at the European Union emission trading scheme as an example.
 The European Union emission trading scheme or ETS as it is referred to, is the largest multi-national trading scheme and plays a huge role in the overall carbon emissions trading market.

 Opponents of the free market system of carbon trading include environmental justice organizations, certain economists, and labor unions.
 These parties believe that rather than making emissions reductions the main focus, it leads to fraudulent accounting, shortcuts in science, and quick fixes to reduce emissions.
 They also argue that the regulatory agencies issue too many credits therefore not enough pressure is put on companies to reduce their greenhouse gas emissions.